haxsaw/actuator-docs/source/manual/infra-basic.rst

     Key names to import: VPC, SecurityGroup, KeyPair, SecurityGroupRule, Subnet, InternetGateway, Route, RouteTable, NetworkInterface, PublicIP, AWSInstance

-Although the nameghspace model is the one that is central in an Actuator model set, it actually helps to start with the infra model as building an infra model first can yield immediate benefits.
+Although the namespace model is the one that is central in an Actuator model set, it actually helps to start with the infra model as building an infra model first can yield immediate benefits.
 The infra model describes all the dynamically provisionable and static infra resources for a system and describes how they relate to each